 So here's the lesson: avoiding one operating system won't protect you from mobile malware.
 Here's how to protect yourself:

 - Always download verified apps from official sources, like the Google Play Store or the App Store, and read user reviews before downloading.

 - Install anti-virus software.
-Mobile anti-virus, like ESET Mobile Security, can scan your device for malware and help you stay protected.
+Install mobile anti-virus on your Android device, and Apple device to help you stay protected.

 Signs your phone has a virus

 Unfortunately your phone may still become infected with malware, even if you're taking all the right preventative steps.
 Here's how to tell if your phone has a virus:

 - Strange charges on your phone bill – Unexpected charges may be symptomatic of a virus.
 Malicious applications can make money by using your phone to send premium text messages or phone calls.

 - Invasive adverts – Overbearing adverts are a sign that you may have adware on your phone.
 Adware can infect your device with malicious code.